Internal Revenue Code §6330- Notice and opportunity before levy.

 For additional information on Collection Due Process Rights see IRS Publication 1660.

-If you need to speak with a tax attorney to discuss a tax matter, contact our law office at (212) 520-2906.
+If you need to speak with a tax lawyer to discuss a tax problem, contact our office at (212) 520-2906.